Sayama Ski Resort / Indoor Snowboarding and Skiing Ground with children’s snow park in Tokorozawa City, Saitama Prefecture

 Address: 2167 Kamiyamaguchi, Tokorozawa, Saitama Prefecture 359-1153, Japan.
 The phone number is (04)2922-1384

-Access: Sayama Ski Resort is a three minute walk from the Leo Liner Yamaguchi Line Seibu Kyūjōmae station.
+Access: Sayama Ski Resort is less than a three minute walk from the Leo Liner Yamaguchi Line Seibu Kyūjōmae station.
+You can see the resort from the train station.
 By car the ski resort is ten kilometers from the Iruma Interchange of the Ken-o expressway following route 463 on to route 55.
-Parking is charged.
+Parking is charged – it costs 1800 yen, flat rate, for one day.

 Information in English on Snow Japan, which is a comprehensive ski and snow boarding English information site for Japan.